Hanford Events Calendar

 Economic Development & Diversification

-The Hanford Communities support transferring surplus Hanford assets, including land and excess personal property back to the community via CFR770 and the local Community Reuse Organization (CRO) to foster creation of private- sector jobs and diversification of the regional economy.
-We encourage TRIDEC and DOE to put in place a new agreement and procedure to replace the previous TARC program.
-Additionally, the Hanford Communities reminds the Department of Energy of its commitment under CFR770.5 to annually notify the CRO of any real property that could be transferred to the community.
+The Hanford Communities support transferring surplus Hanford assets, including land and facilities back to the community via CFR770 and the local Community Reuse Organization (CRO) to foster creation of private- sector jobs and diversification of the regional economy.
+Additionally, we encourage TRIDEC and DOE to put in place a new agreement and procedure to replace the incentive funds that TRIDEC previously generated through the TARC program.
+These incentive funds are critically important to the continued economic growth of our community.

 Public Information & Involvement